shoui520/shoui520.github.io/docs/vn.md

 ####**Step 2.
 Using the Terminal and installing Brew**

+!!! warning "macOS High Sierra or older"
+	Brew no longer supports any version older than Mojave, it may take considerably long to install Brew, or fail entirely on anything older than High Sierra.
 To make this tutorial easier, we will be using the terminal to install a lot of things.
 We will need `brew` which allows you to install things from the terminal.
 Open Spotlight Search using `⌘+Space` and search for "Terminal" and open it.
 First we need to make sure we can install non App Store verified apps.
 Type the following command below and hit Return.